polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/py-substrate-interface.md

 ## Get Started

-This guide will walk you through the basic operations you can perform with the Python Substrate Interface: connecting to a node, reading chain state, and submitting transactions.
+This guide will walk you through the basic operations with the Python Substrate Interface: connecting to a node, reading chain state, and submitting transactions.

 ### Establishing Connection